GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: Introduction

-This paper is meant to provide a first analysis of the performance of this novel approach.
+This paper is meant to provide the first analysis of the performance of this novel approach.
 For this reason, we use only $r$-band observations, as these are the best image-quality data in KiDS (see e.g. \citealt{Kuijken+19_KiDS-DR4}).
-We will also use a limited sample of $\sim 25\,000$, galaxies for which we have previously derived independent structural parameters (i.e. total magnitude, effective radii, S\'ersic index, axis ratio, etc., see \citealt{Roy+18}) using 2DPHOT, a PSF-convolved S{\'e}rsic fitting tool based on $\chi^2$ minimization (\citealt{LaBarbera_08_2DPHOT}).
-In order to avoid systematics due to the selection and modeling of the local PSF, we will adopt the PSF models produced by 2DPHOT for the galaxy sample (see Roy et al. 2018 for details) as input for the GaLNet-2.
+We will also use a limited sample of $\sim 25\,000$ galaxies for which we have previously derived independent structural parameters (i.e. total magnitude, effective radii, S\'ersic index, axis ratio, etc., see \citealt{Roy+18}) using 2DPHOT, a PSF-convolved S{\'e}rsic fitting tool based on $\chi^2$ minimization (\citealt{LaBarbera_08_2DPHOT}).
+In order to avoid systematics due to the selection and modelling of the local PSF, we will adopt the PSF models produced by 2DPHOT for the galaxy sample (see Roy et al. 2018 for details) as input for the GaLNet-2.

-In the next paper we will apply the GaLNets to the full multi-band KiDS \nic{dataset, to study the structural properties of galaxies as a function of galaxy mass and redshift.} In future papers of this series, we will also expand the GaLNets model capabilities to fit multi-component systems and test their application to future survey facilities like Vera Rubin/LSST, Euclid and CSST.
+In future papers, we will apply the GaLNets to the full multi-band KiDS dataset to study the structural properties of galaxies as a function of galaxy mass and redshift.
+In future papers of this series, we will also expand the GaLNets model capabilities to fit multi-component systems and test their application to future survey facilities like Vera Rubin/LSST, Euclid and CSST.

 This work is organized as follows.
 In Sect.
 2, we describe how to build the training and testing sample and describe the CNN architectures.
 In Sect.
 3, we test our CNNs on simulated and real data.
 In Sects.
-4 and 5, we make a discussion and summarize our main conclusions.
+4 and 5, we make some discussions and summarize our main conclusions.